top of page

 Companion cats vs. stray cats vs. feral cats.

 Unmanaged stray cats are not provided care by people.
 Managed stray cats are provided with some form of care (e.g., food, shelter, desexing, veterinary care) and may or may not be socialised.
-Stray cats may live as individuals or live in a group (i.e., a colony).
+Stray cats may live as individuals or live in a group, known as a colony, or clowder.

-The term domestic cat is used in this document to refer collectively to all cats with some dependence (direct or indirect) on humans including cats in the stray and companion (owned) categories.
+The term 'domestic cat' is used in our work to collectively refer to all cats with some dependence (direct or indirect) on people, and includes cats in the stray and companion (owned) categories.

 Companion cats

-These are cats that are considered owned by a person.
-They are usually very sociable, and directly dependent on humans.
+These are cats that are considered to be owned by a person.
+They are usually very sociable, and directly dependent on people and live with them.

 Stray cats

-Can be social to unsocial, may or may not be managed.
-May be lost, abandoned, or stray-born companion cats with varying levels of dependence on humans.
+Stray cats can be social or not, and managed or not.
+They might be lost, abandoned, or stray-born companion cats with varying levels of dependence on people.

 mayer-tawfik-9PooWapSJHs-unsplash_edited.jpg